Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 ## Evaluations

-evaluation is the most important part, because we want to define our rules of evaluation in an extensible way, and try to make it efficient.
+The evaluation is the most important part, because we want to define our rules of evaluation in an extensible way, and try to make it efficient.
 Luckily, in Julia, we have **multiple dispatch**!
 Let's make use of it!

 ### Forward Evaluation

-But how to **forward evaluate** a `Node`? this depends what kind of method is implemented for this generic function `forward`:
+But how do we **forward evaluate** a `Node`?
+This depends on what kind of method is implemented for this generic function `forward`:

-1. if input is a `Node`, we re-dispatch this method to its operator's forward method (while forward evaluates the `args` and `kwargs`):
+1. If input is a `Node`, we re-dispatch this method to its operator's forward method (while it forward evaluates the `args` and `kwargs`):

 ```julia
 forward(node::Node) = forward(node.f, map(forward, node.args)...; map(forward, node.kwargs)...)
 ```

-This will allow us to tweak the forward evaluation by simply implement a method for generic function `forward`, e.g, if we don't want to directly calculate the result of a linear operator $\mathbf{W}\mathbf{x} + \mathbf{b}$ rather than store two nodes separately (a matrix-vector multiplication `*` and a add function `+`).
+This will allow us to tweak the forward evaluation by simply implementing a method for the generic function `forward`, e.g, if we don't want to directly calculate the result of a linear operator $\mathbf{W}\mathbf{x} + \mathbf{b}$ rather than store two nodes separately (a matrix-vector multiplication `*` and an add function `+`).

 ```julia
 struct Linear <: Operator